University of the Philippines Manila

-The University of the Philippines Manila (UPM; Unibersidad ng Pilipinas Maynila) is a state-funded research university located in Ermita, Manila, Philippines.
-It is known for being the country's center of excellence in the health sciences, including health professional education, training, and research.
-It is the oldest of eight constituent universities of the University of the Philippines System, even predating the founding of UP by three years.
-Originally established on December 1, 1905, as the Philippine Medical School and later called as the UP College of Medicine and Surgery on June 10, 1907.
-It was renamed as University of the Philippines Manila in 1983.
+The University of the Philippines Manila (UPM; Unibersidad ng Pilipinas Maynila) is a public research university located in Ermita, Manila, Philippines.
+It is the oldest of eight constituent universities of the University of the Philippines System, and predates the founding of UP by three years.
+It was originally established on December 1, 1905, as the Philippine Medical School and later renamed as the UP College of Medicine and Surgery on June 10, 1907.
+In 1983 it was renamed as University of the Philippines Manila.